 - Speed (tested against my projects)

-- Extra bells and whistles (that interest me for my use case)
+- Extra bells and whistles (that interest me for my use cases)

 You’ll notice a lot of me’s and my’s in there, that’s because this comparison is primarily for an audience of me, and secondarily for an audience of anyone with similar needs.
 I’m not trying to make claims about one being better than the other in every situation, and I would expect a reasonable person to disagree with my outcome.
-With that aside, here’s some comparison:
+With that aside, here’re some comparisons:

 Ease of use

 Three major pain points w/ NPM on this one:

 - It yells at you with a paragraph of text every time an